 Foliar Sprays: Weed control can be critical during stand establishment to prevent interference with foliar insecticide sprays necessary for insect control on small plants.
 Weeds infesting vegetable or melon fields can negatively influence insecticide deposition onto plant foliage, resulting in reduced insecticide efficacy.
-This may be especially important for a weed such as Wright's groundcherry, or a volunteer "weed" such as cantlaoupe, both of which are capable of producing a canopy over seedling vegetable plants.
+This may be especially important for a weed such as Wright's groundcherry, or a volunteer "weed" such as cantlaoupe, both of which can produce a canopy over seedling vegetable plants (Figure 4).
 Dense weed foliage can intercept insecticide spray droplets before reaching the target crop, resulting in less insecticide deposition and unacceptable plant damage from insect feeding on untreated foliage.

-Soil Insecticides: A large number of acres planted to vegetable and melons crops each year are treated with soil systemic insecticides (i.e., imidacloprid, rynaxypyr) for early season control of whiteflies, aphids and beet armyworms.
+Soil Insecticides: Many fields planted to vegetable and melons crops each year are treated with soil systemic insecticides (i.e., imidacloprid, rynaxypyr, cyazypyr) for early season control of whiteflies, aphids, beet armyworms, cabbage loopers and diamondback moth.
 These insecticides are injected beneath the seedline just prior to- or at-planting and become systemically active in plants via root uptake during germination and seedling growth.
 Much like weeds growing during stand establishment can compete with the crop for water and fertilizer, they can also compete with crop plants for soil insecticides.
 Excessive weed densities can significantly intercept insecticides and reduce the amount available for uptake by the target crop.

-Herbicide interactions: Anecdotally, it has been suggested that root injury in leafy vegetables resulting from applications of preemergent herbicides such as Kerb and Prefar could potentially reduce uptake of soil insecticides during stand establishment.
+Herbicide interactions: Anecdotally, it has been suggested that root injury in leafy vegetables resulting from applications of pre-emergent herbicides such as Kerb and Prefar could potentially reduce uptake of soil insecticides during stand establishment.
 Herbicide effects causing root pruning or clubbed roots could potentially impede normal uptake of the systemic insecticides until root growth resumed.